NatronGitHub/Natron/tools/MINGW-packages/README.md

 ### Setup from scratch

-Install MSYS2 snapshot and the following packages:
+Install a MSYS2 snapshot and the following packages:

 ```
 pacman -S \